 William Dyke (53, Blacksmith at Colliery, born Summerhill), his wife Emily (52, born Summerhill), and 6 of their 7 surviving children of 8: Elizabeth Ann Dyke (31, Married 4 years, Servant, born Summerhill), John (27, Labourer at Patent Shaft, born Summerhill), Florrie (26, Married 1 year, Servant, born Summerhill), Nellie (24, Servant, born Summerhill), Kate (21, Servant, born Summerhill), and Beatrice (17, Servant, born Wednesbury).

-After John's death, his outstanding army pay and allowances amounted to £3/15/9d (3 pounds, 15 shillings and 9 pence); this was paid to his father, WIlliam, in June 1918.
-His War Gratuity was £15/10/0d (15 pounds and 10 shillings), this was also paid to his father in January 1920.
-The value of the War Gratuity suggests that John had enlisted in September 1914.
+After Horaces's death his outstanding Army pay and allowances amounted to £3/7/10d (3 pounds, 7 shillings and 10 pence); this was paid to his father, Harry, in November 1918.
+His War Gratuity amounted to £3/0/0d (3 pounds exactly), this was also paid to his father in October 1919.
+The value of the War Gratuity suggests that Horace enlisted in the 12 months prior to his death.

 On the 12th and 13th October 1917, the 8th South Staffs had over 100 men killed during an attack at Namur Crossings, near Langemarck, about 5 miles north of Ypres.
 They were then relieved from the line for over a month, receiving reinforcements and training in a number of camps behind the lines.

 On the 19th November the battalion marched from Bridge Camp, Elverdinghe, to relieve the 10th West Yorkshires in the front line, once again near Langemarck.
 The War Diary records: "Heavy barrage on the tracks & roads in the neighbourhood of Langemarck during relief. any casulaties were received in passing through this barrage.".